RohonAlam/3D-Terrain-Generator/README.txt

 Run the EXE from a console (Command Prompt or PowerShell) to see detailed error messages.

 You’re Done!

+Note :- put App_icon in the same folder as all other source files

 You now have a built executable of the 3D Terrain Print application ready to distribute or run on Windows.